HEEMO-95/DragKit/README.md

 ```
 as shown sending commands allows to specify action parameters with 'Enums' that explained in the Pymavlink and Arudpilot documents.

-this is a very simple python script, but in order to create powerful script able to do intelligent stuff, you need to add logic, and condtions to meet a vehicle state
+this is a very simple python script, but in order to create powerful script able to do intelligent stuff, you need to add logic, and conditions to meet a vehicle state

 Here lays the power of DragKit package!

 # DragKit Actions:

-DragKit is made by a list of 'actions', actions are a combination of multiple commands and messages in loops checking the aircraft state and provide conformation ubon completion, with the nesscary feedback data if there was a need of any.
+DragKit.py is made by a list of 'actions', actions are a combination of multiple commands and messages in loops checking the aircraft state and provide conformation upon completion, with the necessary feedback data if there was a need of any.

-Action expample:
+Action example:
 ``` python
 def do_stop():
     #setup